Kansas Counseling License Requirements

 Kansas Counseling Career and Salary Information

-Most counseling areas in Kansas earn average annual salaries above $40,000 per year.1-5 Counselors in the educational, guidance, school, and vocational areas have the highest average salaries, earning an average of $50,100 each year.3 This is also the field with the most counselors in the state, with 2,500 employed, and Kansas’s nonmetropolitan area ranks number one for the highest employment in this subfield.3 The subfield with the second-highest number of counselors in Kansas is substance abuse, behavioral disorder, and mental health counseling.1 This area includes 1,600 counselors, who earn an average salary of $41,330.1
+According to the data available from the Bureau of Labor Statistics (BLS) most counseling areas in Kansas earn average annual salaries above $40,000 per year.1-5 Educational, guidance, and career counselors and advisors have the highest average salaries, earning an average of $56,670 each year.3 This is also the field with the most counselors in the state, with 2,650 employed, and Kansas’s nonmetropolitan area ranks number one for the highest employment in this subfield.3 The subfield with the second-highest number of counselors in Kansas is substance abuse, behavioral disorder, and mental health counseling.1 This area includes 1,780 counselors, who earn an average salary of $49,210.1

 Counseling Associations in Kansas

-- Kansas School Counselor Association: Collaborates with school counselors throughout the state to support the emotional, mental health, and academic needs of students.
+- Kansas School Counselor Association (KSCA): Collaborates with school counselors throughout the state to support the emotional, mental health, and academic needs of students.

 - Kansas Association of Marriage & Family Counselors (KAMFC): This division of the Kansas Counseling Association concentrates on the area of family and marriage counseling, bringing together professionals in the field.